Jirkov: Administrative division

+Etymology

+The name is derived from the personal name Jirek (a diminutive of Jiří), meaning "Jirek's (court)".
+The personal name was initially written as Jurek and the settlement's name as Jurkov.

 Geography

 Jirkov lies in close proximity to the city of Chomutov, with which it forms a conurbation.
 It is located about 44 km southwest of Ústí nad Labem.
 It lies on the border between the Most Basin and Ore Mountains.
-The Bílina River flows through the town.
+The highest point is at 590 m above sea level.The Bílina River flows through the town.

 History

 Jirkov was established as a colonization village on the Czech-Saxon border in the second half of the 13th century.
 The first written mention of Jirkov is from 1321 under the name Borek, the name Jirkov (that time written Jurkov) began to be used soon after.

-Until 1918, the town was part of the Austrian monarchy (Austria side after the compromise of 1867), in the Komotau (Chomutov) district, one of the 94 Bezirkshauptmannschaften in Bohemia.
-From 1938 to 1945 it was one of the municipalities in Sudetenland.
+From 1938 to 1945, Jirkov was annexed by Nazi Germany and administered as part of the Reichsgau Sudetenland.
 After the surrender of Germany, nearly all of the town's hitherto inhabitants were expelled, and new Czech settlers found a new home in the depopulated town.

 Demographics

 Transport

-Jirkov is situated on the railway line Prague–Cheb of national significance, and on the regional railway line from Kadaň and Chomutov to Ústí nad Labem and Děčín.
+Jirkov is the terminus and starting point of the railway line from/to Lužná via Chomutov.

 Jirkov and neighbouring Chomutov together operate a transport company.
 In addition to buses, public transport is provided also by trolleybuses.